abelson-lab/smMIP-tools/README.md

 ___
 **samples.with.higher.vaf** : Number of samples in the cohort that were observed with allele.frequency that is with higher than in the reported sample
 ___
-**higher.vaf** : allele.frequency in the samples in the cohort with the higher allele.frequency (maximum 3)
+**higher.vaf** : allele.frequency in the samples in the cohort with the higher allele.frequency (maximum of 3 VAFs are reported)
 ___
-**lower.vaf** : allele.frequency in samples in the cohort that were observed with allele.frequency that is with lower than in the reported sample (maximum 3)
+**lower.vaf** : allele.frequency in samples in the cohort that were observed with allele.frequency that is lower than in the reported sample (maximum of 3 VAFs are reported).
+The “VAF Warning” flag is generated if the allele.frequency value divided by the second VAF in the lower.vaf string is below the user defined value (default=2).
 ___
 **SSCS.non.ref.counts** : Number of single strand consensus reads supporting the alternative allele
 ___
 **SSCS.total.depth** : Number of single strand consensus reads covering the genomic position
 ___
-**SSCS.family.size** : The number of reads that were used to assemble each consensus sequence.
-The seperators D,S, and R represent dna strand, smMIP and replicate respectively.
-For example, 24,63:D:24,63:S:1:D:1:R:36:D:36:S:1:D:1 indicates that the allele was detected with consensus reads in both the replicates (...:R:...)
-In each replicate consensus reads derived from for one of two overlapping smMIPs (...:S:...).
+**SSCS.family.size** : The number of reads that were used to assemble each consensus sequence (read-families).
+The separators D,S, and R represent DNA-strand, smMIP and replicate respectively.
+For example, 24,63:D:24,63:S:1:D:1:R:36:D:36:S:1:D:1 indicates that the allele was detected with consensus reads in both the replicates (...:R:...).
+In each replicate consensus reads were detected from each of the two overlapping smMIPs (...:S:...).
 Moreover, consensus reads derived from both Read1 and Read2 in each smMIP (...:D:...).
 Failure to detect an allele with consensus reads in any of the options reduce the chance that the mutation is authentic.
 ___
-**SSCS.in.family.non.ref.vaf** : The percentage of raw reads supporting the alternative allele for each family reported in SSCS.family.size.
+**SSCS.in.family.non.ref.vaf** : The percentage of raw reads supporting the alternative allele for every matching family reported in SSCS.family.size.
 Detecting an allele with only low SSCS.in.family.non.ref.vafs reduce the chance that the mutation is real.
-Moreover, if the sum of SSCS.family.size multiplied by  SSCS.in.family.non.ref.vaf is much lower than the non.ref.counts value it indicates that many reads failed to generate consensus, also reducing the chance that the mutation is authentic
+Moreover, if the sum of SSCS.family.size multiplied by  SSCS.in.family.non.ref.vaf is much lower than the non.ref.counts value it indicates that many reads failed to generate consensus; also reducing the chance that the mutation is real
 ___